-Pelosi punches back against questions about her stimulus bill strategy in contentious television interview
+Pelosi punches back on questions about her stimulus bill strategy in contentious television interview

 “I hope you’ll ask the same question of Republicans about why they don’t really want to meet the needs of the American people,” Pelosi replied.

-“We represent these people, I have for over 30 years represented my constituents, I know what their needs are, I listen to them," she said.
-"And their needs are not addressed in the president’s proposal.
-So when you say to me ‘Why don’t you accept theirs’ -- why don’t they accept ours?”
+“We represent these people, I have for over 30 years represented my constituents.
+I know what their needs are; I listen to them,” she said.
+“And their needs are not addressed in the president’s proposal.
+So when you say to me, ‘Why don’t you accept theirs’ — why don’t they accept ours?”

 McConnell plans vote on narrow economic relief measure while Trump urges lawmakers to ‘Go big or go home!!!’